Provenance Research Project

 PROCHE

-Its launch is a response to the many social and political discussions that have intensified over the years to understand and acknowledge the historical context and the modes of acquisition of the Congolese cultural heritage collected during the colonial period.
-Thus, the museum has been engaged in a research project on the provenance of its ethnographic collections, particularly those from the Democratic Republic of Congo.
+PROCHE was initiated in response to the many social and political discussions that have intensified over the years to understand the historical context and the modes of acquisition of Congolese cultural heritage during the colonial period.
+Thus, the AfricaMuseum has increased research efforts on the provenance of its ethnographic collections, particularly those from the Democratic Republic of Congo (DRC).

-In order to ensure transparency in discussions about the origin of the cultural heritage it manages, the RMCA wishes to provide access to the inventory of the collections concerned.
-This inventory of 83,200 cultural objects managed by the RMCA, originating from the DRC and more broadly from Central Africa, was transmitted to the Congolese Prime Minister Jean-Michel Sama Lukonde in February 2022, in the presence of Prime Minister Alexander De Croo and Secretary of State Thomas Dermine.
+To ensure transparency in discussions about the origin of the cultural heritage in its care, the AfricaMuseum wishes to provide access to the inventory of the collections concerned.
+This inventory of 83,234 cultural objects managed by the AfricaMuseum, originating from the DRC and more broadly from Central Africa, was transmitted to the Congolese Prime Minister Jean-Michel Sama Lukonde in February 2022, by the Belgian Prime Minister Alexander De Croo and Secretary of State Thomas Dermine.

-The goal of the research is to document the entire chain of an object's acquisition and to contextualize its various historical backgrounds, so that any person or organization can conduct its own investigations to determine the licit, illicit or indefinable nature of a transaction (e.g., a looting, a theft, a transfer, or a gift).
-This is an ‘in progress’ work that will be constantly renewed by the contribution of new data and knowledge, leading to new questions about the context of acquisition but also about the current relations that we maintain with our scientific knowledge.
+The goal of provenance research is to document the entire acquisition process of a cultural good and to contextualize its various historical backgrounds, so that any person or organization may conduct their own investigations to determine the licit, illicit or indefinable nature of a transaction (e.g., a looting, a theft, a transfer, or a gift).
+This is a work ‘in progress’ that will be continuously renewed through new data and knowledge.

-The provenance research project does not aim to determine the status of the collections but to compile, index, and analyse the available data on the circumstances that led to their registration in the cultural heritage of the Belgian federal government.
-This will be done in the first place by making the information available online through an open access database in order to allow the widest access to anyone interested.
+The provenance research project does not aim to determine the legal or moral status of the collections but to compile, index, and analyse available data on the circumstances that led to their registration as cultural heritage of the Belgian federal government.
+This will be achieved in the first place by publishing the available information online through an open access database in order to allow the widest access to anyone interested.

-In-depth research will be carried out by a mixed team of researchers from the RMCA and Congolese academic and heritage institutions specialized in history, anthropology, art history and law.
-This team will be reinforced by field research and the valorisation of other forms of knowledge that will allow the deepening and a critical reading of the data present in the archives.
-This qualitative aspect is necessary for a better historical and social knowledge on the creation of the museum's collections
+In-depth research will be carried out by a mixed team of researchers from the AfricaMuseum and Congolese academic and heritage institutions specialized in history, anthropology, art history and law.
+This teamwork will be reinforced by field research and the valorization of other forms of knowledge, that will provide complementary and critical readings of archival data.
+This approach allows for a better historical and social understanding of the creation of the museum's collections.

 > Project website